p3nt4/Invoke-SocksProxy/README.md

 ```
 # Limitations
 - This is only a subset of the Socks 4 and 5 protocols: It does not support authentication, It does not support UDP or bind requests.
+- Used connections are not always dismissed, causing a memory leak.
 - New features will be implemented in the future.
 PR are welcome.